MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-server-to-server-authentication.md

 3. In the **Name** column, select the web application that you want to verify, and then on the ribbon, click **Authentication Providers**.

-4. In the **Authentication Providers** dialog box, in the **Zone** column, click the zone the search center site is associated with.
+4. In the **Authentication Providers** dialog, in the **Zone** column, click the zone the search center site is associated with.

-5. In the **Edit Authentication** dialog box, verify that Integrated Windows authentication and NTLM are selected as shown in the following picture.
+5. In the **Edit Authentication** dialog, verify that Integrated Windows authentication and NTLM are selected as shown in the following picture.

      ![This figure illustrates the authentication type setting for a web application](../media/ClaimType.jpg)